 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Before you begin your first day at Munich, let me point out that you may want to buy a CityTourCard for Munich for free public transport.
-But that is worthwhile only if you are staying far away from Marienplatz.
+However the card is worthwhile only if you are staying far away from Marienplatz.
 If you are staying within Marienplatz or close to it, you can easily explore everything on foot.

-Begin the day at Marienplatz
+Begin at Marienplatz

 Visit the Old and New Town Halls